Records

 2. If a record field is defined as a “text” but the incoming data is a “number”, the value will be recorded as a “text”, e.g. "10".

 3. A record field defined as a “true/false” (essentially a boolean) can only record data that is true or false.
-If the incoming data is 0, f, or false, it will be recorded as false.
-Otherwise, it will be recorded as true.
+If the incoming data is 0, no, or false, it will be recorded as false.
+If the incoming data is 1, yes, or true, it will be recorded as true.

 4. If a record field is defined as a “timestamp” but the incoming data is not a date time, empty data will be recorded and you'll see an error in the logs.
 A “timestamp”, regardless of the format, will be recorded as the strftime format %Y-%m-%d %H:%M:%S. For example: